 The Board today proposes to incorporate these federal amendments into the Illinois regulatory definition of VOM at 35 Ill.
 Adm.
 Code 211.7150, with only minor differences from the federal rule text.
-For example, the Board has capitalized each chemical name in the list of exempt compounds.
 The table below provides the Board's proposed deviations from the federal text.